Indian cricketer Virat Kohli currently holds the record for scoring the most runs in T20 World Cup.

 The current Team Mumbai coach was also an integral member of the Sri Lanka team that won the ICC T20 World Cup in Bangladesh in 2014.

 Apart from Jayawardene, West Indies’ swashbuckling opener Chris Gayle, who has hit the most sixes in T20 cricket, is third on the list.
 The southpaw has accumulated 965 runs in 33 matches at an average of 34.46 and a strike rate of 142.75.

-Jayawardene’s former teammate Tillakaratne Dilshan, Indian cricket team opener Rohit Sharma and departing captain Virat Kohli and South Africa legend AB de Villiers complete the top five list for the most runs in T20 World Cup.
+Jayawardene’s former teammate Tillakaratne Dilshan, Indian cricket team opener Rohit Sharma and departing captain Virat Kohli complete the top five list for the most runs in T20 World Cup.